 President’s Message

-As we began planning the new year, with still so many questions and variables we want to encourage you all to ask your community to join you in your mission to advocate for all children, join you to discuss the needs of the all children, and really look at how you can come together for the most vulnerable in your community. take an inventory and ask some of the uncomfortable questions that the pandemic has highlighted:
+Last year, I asked you to ask your community to join you in your mission to advocate for all children, join you to discuss the needs of the all children, and really look at how you can come together for the most vulnerable in your community.
+I am again going to ask you to take an inventory and ask some of the uncomfortable questions that the pandemic has highlighted:

 - Does your board truly reflect the population you serve?